 Experts from the NHS to dieticians and personal trainers will confirm that losing weight consistently is better for long term weight loss than a sudden drop, there are some ways to lose pounds quickly that are healthy.
 So whether it's lockdown weight gain (opens in new tab) you're trying to shed or just looking to transform your diet, these are the diets that actually work.

-These are the diets that work fast
+Which are the diets that work fast?

 When trying to lose weight, whatever the diet you choose, establishing a calorie deficit is a "great place to start".
 Constantinos Yiallouros, the head of fitness at Anytime Fitness UK (opens in new tab), says, "Without expending more calories than you take in, you’re unlikely to lose weight and achieve the results that you want.